anonymizedforieee/BoolNetLab/README.md

 # BoolNetLab
-We present BoolNetLab -a novel Python library for the analysis of large Boolean networks operating under the asynchronous update mode.
+We present BoolNetLab - a novel Python library for the analysis of large Boolean networks operating under the asynchronous update mode.

 # Installation
 Install **bang** first